Stillpoint-Software/hyperbee.json/README.md

 |:-----------------------------------|:-----------
 | `JsonElement.DeepEquals`           | Performs a deep equals comparison
 | `JsonElementEqualityDeepComparer`  | A deep equals equality comparer
-| `JsonElementPositionComparer`      | A position comparer that compares the element's position in the backing stream

 ### Property Diving